*The glossary terms in all languages are ordered according to the English alphabet.

 - All-Launches Network

-- An ad network that accepts postbacks for every new app launch, from any source, even if these installs are not attributed to this network.
+- An ad network that accepts postbacks for every new app launch, from any source, even if these launches are not attributed to this network.

 - Android App Links